ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 so that they can be annotated as invisible.

 ### Stage III: Human Reviser
-In this stage, only the AI model errors detected by the human reviewer need be revised.
+In this stage, only the AI model errors detected by the human reviewer need to be revised.

 #### Input
 1. Folder of images/frames set